npcottaris/plotlab/README.md

 </td>
 </table>

-Completely customized plots can be obtained by the remaining two overriding methods which pass recipe function handles to the `applyMethod()`.
+Completely customized plots can be obtained by the overriding methods no. 2 and no. 3, which pass recipe function handles to the `applyMethod()`.
+In override method no. 2, the user writes a private recipe in the same script as the main plotting code.
+This can be a good option if the user does not want to include the recipe in the `recipes` directory, or if the particular recipe is only used once.
+In override method no. 3, the user selects one of the available pre-configured recipes in the `recipes` directory.
+Users can add their own recipes in the `recipes`  directory for repeated use in different scripts and/or for sharing with other users.

 The code below shows an example of how to use an external recipe, here the second recipe contained in the `\recipes\PSTHrecipe.m` file.

 ```
 % Apply one of the receipes located in file 'PSTHrecipe.m'
 externalRecipes = PSTHrecipes;